eye-division/ray-lee/_posts/2015-04-18-ring-out-development.markdown

 ![](/uploads/versions/20161116-104459---x----4128-3096x---.jpg)

-First look at new loudspeaker cones being made by Chad at Didcot Metal Works&gt;
+First look at new loudspeaker cones being made by Chad at Didcot Metal Works